reach-sh/reach-lang/docs/src/tut/wfs/index.md

 ]);
 ```

-Below is a line-by-line description of this Reach code:
+Below is a line-by-line description of this `reach` code:

 * Line 1: Instruction to the compiler.
 * Lines 3-5: Define empty (for now) objects.